COMPREHENSIVE CARE SOLUTIONS

 What nurse delegation services do you offer?

-Seattle Nurse Delegation offers comprehensive services including medication administration delegation, insulin injection delegation, G-tube feeding delegation, wound care delegation, catheter and bowel program delegation, respiratory care delegation, and specialized services for adult family homes, assisted living facilities, and in-home care settings.
+Seattle Nurse Delegation offers comprehensive services including medication administration delegation, insulin injection delegation, G-tube feeding delegation, wound care delegation, catheter and bowel program delegation, respiratory care delegation, developmental disabilities assessment, and specialized services for adult family homes, assisted living facilities, and in-home care settings.
 Our RN delegators work with each facility to determine which services are needed based on patient care requirements.

 How does the nurse delegation process work?